HDMI ports - Bluesound Players

 Which HDMI Cable should I use?

-Bluesound officially recommends using HDMI-certified cabling to resolve any issues with HDMI ARC/eARC.
+BluOS officially recommends using HDMI-certified cabling to resolve any HDMI ARC/eARC issues.

 Trust the Cable with the Label